-If, like us, you're back at work this week after enjoying some time off over the festive season we imagine you're struggling as much as we are.
-While it's great to catch up with your colleagues, being back at work can feel like a rude awakening and it's hard to get into the swing of things.
+If you're back at work after enjoying some time off over the festive season, chances are you're struggling with the idea.
+While it's great to catch up with your colleagues, of course, your return undoubtedly feels like a rude awakening.
+Yes, it's hard to get back into the swing of things.

 While there's no official name for feeling this way, psychologists do recognise this as 'back to work blues' or a 'post-holiday hangover'.
 It's a sort of anti-climactic state that can feel even worse if you're not particularly happy in your job in the first place.

 Thankfully, there are things you can do to ease yourself back into work again.
-Here's how to get through the next few days:
+Here's how to get through the first few days:

 Don't expect too much of yourself on your first few days back.
 Work your way through your emails and attend to smaller tasks to ease yourself back in.
 Set small, achievable goals so that you feel a sense of accomplishment.
 You may not believe it now, but this will pave the way towards you feeling more motivated to tackle the bigger tasks soon.